jhusain/compositional-functions/README.md

 }
 ```

-## Supporting Task Composition with Compositional Functions
+## Task Composition with a Composition Function

-Compositional Functions can be applied to other asynchronous Primitives.
+Composition Functions can be applied to other asynchronous Primitives.
 Let's define an asynchronous Task primitive.
 The Task primitive represents the task of creating an asynchronous result.

 Let's create a constructor for Task.